LISTEN TO CARLTON DARRELL INTERVIEW HERE:

 Carlton Darrell came to England from Bermuda by airplane in 1960 from a British colonial island that practiced segregation until 1959 when people were allowed to mix in public venues.
 He went to a Grammar School in Bermuda where he learnt about the British empire.
 He received a scholarship to study at a teacher’s college in Ottawa Canada where attitudes to colour was different and where he saw snow for the first time.

-He told stories of living in rented rooms in Grays owned by an Indian landlord and sharing a house with Indians and then with Irish and Polish people.
+He told stories of living in rented rooms in Grays owned by an Indian landlord and sharing a house with Indians and then with Irish and polish people.
 In the 1960’s there were not many black people in Grays but a group of eight teachers from Jamaica came to Thurrock who he befriended.
 Most nurses from the Caribbean worked at Orsett hospital.
 He told stories of Edna Ulett & Sybil Batson the first black midwives that came to Grays who created a place for Caribbean people to meet by cooking Caribbean meals and inviting people to dinner.
 It was where he met his wife, a Jamaican woman who was training to be a nurse.
-Later in his career he became a member of the Grays Roundtable and talked about the advantages it gave him, his achievements and his contribution to education and sports that earned him an MBE in 2010 He became a Head teacher at another school for 15 years and felt his experience of living in the UK has been positive.
+Later in his career he became a member of the Grays Roundtable and talked about the advantages it gave him, his achievements and his contribution to sports that earned him an MBE in 2010 He became a Head teacher at another school for 15 years and felt his experience of living in the UK was positive.